guettli/deadends-of-it/README.md

 Of course, making a backup of data is still done often and makes sense.
 But it gets done less often.

-mobile devices: My wife, my son and I, do not backup our mobile phones.
+mobile devices: My wife, my son, and I, do not backup our mobile phones.
 I guess most people do it like this.
 The device does not store important data that is not stored somewhere else.
 The device contains contacts, calendars, some documents shared via Nextcloud.
 Mails are stored on the mail server.

 Of course, it will be very annoying if the mobile device would get lost or broken.
 It will be a lot of work to configure the new device.
 But no important data would get lost.